mlir-school/mlir-school.github.io/index.md

 ---

 MLIR is revolutionizing compiler technology!
 In just a few years, MLIR has established itself as a central compiler framework for AI, EDA, quantum computing, and crypto compilers.
 The resulting many-domain ecosystem is of unseen size and diversity, creating exciting opportunities for formal verification and the use of AI for compilers.
-We need high-bandwidth expert-to-expert communication for efficient cross-domain collaboration for MLIR innovations, that is accessible for new community members and outside expertise.
+With core MLIR developers at the center and welcoming domain expertise from new community members, we focus on high-bandwidth expert-to-expert communication and efficient cross-domain collaboration that fuels  MLIR innovation.

 In the gardens of Robinson College Cambridge, we *bring together MLIR experts, domain specialists, and students* to accelerate MLIR innovation.
 The **MLIR (Un)School** will experiment with an interactive event format, aiming for a participatory event centered around **peer-learning and expert conversations**.
 We will also offer some foundational courses.